Kassaddin/Forgeholm/CORE/WORK/TABLETOP/MINE/MODULE/GNSYS Steampunk/Locations/Cities/Alchemy Outpost.md

 ### Cauldron Commons
 Cauldron Commons is a bustling workshop area where alchemists brew potions and share their knowledge.
 The aroma of bubbling concoctions and the hum of magical activity create an energetic atmosphere.
 ### Aetherium Infusion Lab
-An Aetherium Infusion Lab is a specialized workshop where alchemists experiment with infusing potions with Aetherium Essence, creating elixirs with enhanced and sometimes unpredictable effects.
+An Aetherium Infusion Lab is a specialized workshop where alchemists experiment with infusing potions with Aetherium Cores, creating elixirs with enhanced and sometimes unpredictable effects.

 ---
 ## Council of Elixirs